Thank-you for being part of our research into the causes of lung cancer.

 The information in the statement informs you in legal language what you can expect from us when you entrust us with information about yourself.
 It explains to you, the participant, what our obligations are to you in order to protect your information and identity when conducting our research.
 We have explained some of this in simpler terms in the Frequently Asked Questions sections below.

-Data protection under the EU General Data Protection Regulation (GDPR)
+Data protection under the General Data Protection Regulation (GDPR)

 We take great care to abide by our legal and moral obligations when handling LLP Project participants’ personal and healthcare data (this includes data classed as “sensitive data” because it includes details about you that you would expect us to treat with extra care, for example, ethnic origin, genetic or biometric data and data concerning health).
-Due to changes introduced in the EU General Data Protection Regulation (GDPR) and the UK Data Protection Act, the legal (or lawful) basis for processing of personal data for our research (from 25 May 2018) is as a “task in the public interest”.
+Under the UK General Data Protection Regulation (GDPR) and the UK Data Protection Act 2018, the legal (or lawful) basis for processing of personal data for our research is a “task in the public interest”.
 Informed consent is still important to meet our common law duty of confidentiality and is still needed to access and use confidential patient information for research.

 Frequently Asked Questions: